Nevada Court Records

 How To Find A Federal Inmate In Nevada?

 Persons seeking federal inmates may use the inmate locator provided by the Federal Bureau of Prisons (BOP)to search for the inmate of interest.
 The BOP generates and maintains details of inmates under federal jurisdiction in Nevada from 1982 to date.
-On the other hand, the National Archives and Records Administration (NARA) maintains records of federal inmates that were detained between 1870 and 1981.
+On the other hand, the National Archives and Records Administration (NARA) keeps records of federal inmates detained between 1870 and 1981.

 In querying the NARA for federal inmate records, interested persons may provide the following information to help facilitate the search: